Juno (mythology): Juno Caprotina

 The alliance of the three aspects of Juno finds a strictly related parallel to the Lupercalia in the festival of the Nonae Caprotinae.
-On that day the Roman free and slave women picnicked and had fun together near the site of the wild fig (caprificus): the custom implied runs, mock battles with fists and stones, obscene language and finally the sacrifice of a male goat to Juno Caprotina under a wildfig tree and with the using of its lymph.
+On that day, the Roman free and slave women picnicked and had fun together near the site of the wild fig (caprificus): the custom implied runs, mock battles with fists and stones, obscene language and finally the sacrifice of a male goat to Juno Caprotina under a wild fig tree and with the use of its lymph.

 This festival had a legendary aetiology in a particularly delicate episode of Roman history and also recurs at (or shortly after) a particular time of the year, that of the so-called caprificatio when branches of wild fig trees were fastened to cultivated ones to promote insemination.
 The historical episode narrated by ancient sources concerns the siege of Rome by the Latin peoples that followed the Gallic sack.
-The dictator of the Latins Livius Postumius from Fidenae would have requested the Roman senate that the matronae and daughters of the most prominent families be surrendered to the Latins as hostages.
-While the senate was debating the issue a slave girl, whose Greek name was Philotis and Latin Tutela or Tutula proposed that she together with other slave girls would render herself up to the enemy camp pretending to be the wives and daughters of the Roman families.
+The dictator of the Latins, Livius Postumius from Fidenae would have requested the Roman senate that the matronae and daughters of the most prominent families be surrendered to the Latins as hostages.
+While the senate was debating the issue, a slave girl, whose Greek name was Philotis and Latin Tutela or Tutula, proposed that she, together with other slave girls, would render herself up to the enemy camp pretending to be the wives and daughters of the Roman families.
 Upon agreement of the senate, the women dressed up elegantly and wearing golden jewellery reached the Latin camp.
-There they seduced the Latins into fooling and drinking: after they had fallen asleep, they stole their swords.
-Then Tutela gave the convened signal to the Romans brandishing an ignited branch after climbing on the wild fig (caprificus) and hiding the fire with her mantle.
-The Romans then irrupted into the Latin camp killing the enemies in their sleep.
-The women were rewarded with freedom and a dowry at public expenses.
+There, invaded and seduced the Latins into fooling and drinking: after they had fallen asleep, they stole their swords.
+Then Tutela gave the convened signal to the Romans, brandishing an ignited branch after climbing on the wild fig (caprificus) and hiding the fire with her mantle.
+The Romans then irrupted into the Latin camp, killing the enemies in their sleep.
+The women were rewarded with freedom and a dowry at public expense.